Veason-silverbullet/NNR/README.md

 This repository is for the paper [**Neural News Recommendation with Collaborative News Encoding and Structural User Encoding** (EMNLP-2021 Finding)](https://aclanthology.org/2021.findings-emnlp.5.pdf).

 ## Dataset Preparation
-The experiments are conducted on the 200K-MIND dataset.
-Our code will try to download and sample the 200K-MIND dataset to the directory `../MIND` (see Line 119 of `config.py` and `download_sample_MIND.py`).
+The experiments are conducted on the 200k-MIND dataset.
+Our code will try to download and sample the 200k-MIND dataset to the directory `../MIND-200k` (see Line 128 of `config.py` and `prepare_MIND_dataset.py`).

-Since the MIND dataset is quite large, if our code cannot download it successfully due to unstable network connection, please execute the shell file `download_sample_MIND.sh` instead.
-If the automatic download still fails, we recommend to download the MIND dataset and knowledge graph manually according to the links in `download_sample_MIND.sh`.
+Since the MIND dataset is quite large, if our code cannot download it successfully due to unstable network connection, please execute the shell file `download_extract_MIND.sh` instead.
+If the automatic download still fails, we recommend to download the MIND dataset and knowledge graph manually according to the links in `download_extract_MIND.sh`.

 Assume that now the pwd is `./NNR`, the downloaded and extracted MIND dataset should be organized as

-    (terminal) $ bash download_sample_MIND.sh # Assume this command is executed successfully (terminal) $ cd ../MIND
+    (terminal) $ bash download_extract_MIND.sh # Assume this command is executed successfully (terminal) $ cd ../MIND-200k
     (terminal) $ tree -L 2
     (terminal) $ .
                  ├── dev